glisak/Rhetos-wiki/Filters-and-other-read-methods.md

 }
 ```

-**ItemFilter** has to parameters: filter name and lambda expression.
+The **ItemFilter** has two parameters: filter name and lambda expression.

 * The **lambda expression** is a C# code snippet that will be internally
   used in the Entity Framework LINQ query to load the data.